 The DHR's main office is at One Fordham Plaza, Fourth Floor, Bronx, New York 10458.
-You can also contact the NYSDHR by phone (1-888-392-3644) or email (info@dhr.ny.gov).
-The NYSDHR's website is dhr.ny.gov/complaint.
-The website has a complaint form that can be downloaded, filled out, notarized and mailed to the NYSDHR.
-The website also contains contact information for the NYSDHR's regional offices.
+You can also contact the DHR by phone (1-888-392-3644) or email (info@dhr.ny.gov).
+The DHR's website is dhr.ny.gov/complaint.
+The website has a complaint form that can be downloaded, filled out, notarized and mailed to the DHR.
+The website also contains contact information for the DHR's regional offices.
+You may also contact the DHR sexual harassment hotline at 1(800) HARASS3 for more information.